josh-wong/bitcoin-cash-node-on-raspberry-pi/README.md

 - [ ] USB mouse (USB or Bluetooth)
 - [ ] Reliable Internet connection
 - [ ] Raspberry Pi case with a GPIO fan and heat sinks (recommended)
-> Note that the Bitcoin Cash blockchain is approximately **164 GB** as of **June 1, 2021**, and is only expected to grow.
+> **Note:** The Bitcoin Cash blockchain is approximately **164 GB** as of **June 1, 2021**, and is only expected to grow.
 Be sure your SSD is large enough to accommodate the growing blockchain if you want to keep verifying transactions for the foreseeable future on your Pi.<br>

 ## Preparing your Raspberry Pi
-This tutorial assumes that you have already installed and configured Ubuntu Desktop 21.04 on your Raspberry Pi to your liking and have mounted the SSD to your Pi.
+> **Note:** This tutorial assumes that you have already installed and configured Ubuntu Desktop 21.04 on your Raspberry Pi to your liking and have mounted the SSD to your Pi.
-* **For details on installing the 64-bit Ubuntu Desktop 21.04 on your Raspberry Pi**, please see How to install Ubuntu Desktop on Raspberry Pi 4.
+> * **For details on installing the 64-bit Ubuntu Desktop 21.04 on your Raspberry Pi**, please see How to install Ubuntu Desktop on Raspberry Pi 4.
-* **For details on automounting your SSD in Ubuntu**, please see How to properly automount a drive in Ubuntu Linux.
+> * **For details on automounting your SSD in Ubuntu**, please see How to properly automount a drive in Ubuntu Linux.
-  * Be sure to give your SSD a unique name since we that's where the Bitcoin Cash Node will be installed.
+>   * Be sure to give your SSD a unique name since we that's where the Bitcoin Cash Node will be installed.

 ### Check your Ubuntu architecture
 Before we proceed, let's make sure that we're running the aarch64 version of Ubuntu on the Raspberry Pi.
 Run the following command in **Terminal**.<br><br>